microsoft/FFmpegInterop/README.md

 If you use the build script or follow the Wiki instructions as is you should find the appropriate builds of FFmpeg libraries in the `ffmpeg/Build/<platform\>/<architecture\>` folders.

-Simply open one of the Microsoft Visual Studio solution file under `Samples` folder, set one of the MediaPlayer as StartUp project, and run.
+Simply open one of the Microsoft Visual Studio solution file (e.g. FFmpegWin10.sln), set one of the MediaPlayer as StartUp project, and run.
 FFmpegInterop should build cleanly giving you the interop object as well as the selected sample MediaPlayer (C++, C# or JS) that show how to connect the MediaStreamSource to a MediaElement or Video tag for playback.

 ###Using the FFmpegInterop object